Melton Mowbray: Entertainment and facilities

 The Melton Carnegie Museum was refurbished in 2010 to cover the history of the town.
-Included are sounds from the ages, a history of the hunt, a preserved phone box, a buried Saxon, and shrapnel from World War II.
+Included are sounds from the ages, a history of the hunt, a preserved phone box, a buried Anglo-Saxon, and shrapnel from the Second World War.

 The Melton Band, a traditional British-style brass band, can trace its directors back to 1856, and was until recently called Melton Borough Band.
 The colourful Melton Mowbray Toy Soldiers Marching Band was formed in 1936.
 Happy Jazz – a Dixieland jazz band – had its headquarters in the town in 1996–2014.
 The Melton Mowbray Tally Ho Band formed in 1936 and the mixed brass and woodwind Tornado Brass in the 1980s.

 Some of Melton's many pubs, such as the Generous Britain or Jenny B, continue to encourage live music.
 The Noels Arms free house was Melton Mowbray District CAMRA Pub of the Year in 2014 and was also briefly home to Gasdog Brewery.
-One of Melton's oldest surviving pubs, with features from the early fourteenth century, is the Anne of Cleves in Burton Street, close to St Mary's Church; once home to chantry monks, the building was passed after the Dissolution to Anne of Cleves as part of her divorce settlement.
+One of Melton's oldest surviving pubs, with features from the early 14th century, is the Anne of Cleves in Burton Street, close to St Mary's Church; once home to chantry monks, the building was passed after the Dissolution to Anne of Cleves as part of her divorce settlement.

 The town cinema, The Regal in King Street, occupies a purpose-built theatre complete with period interior design, sumptuous colours, winding staircases and fancy plasterwork.
 It re-opened in 2013 after refurbishment.

 Concerts have been held at the Carousel Bandstand in Melton Mowbray Park since August 1909.
 They take place on summer Sundays.